 Questionnaires should be kept short and to the point.
 Most long surveys are not completed.
 A quick look at a survey containing page after page of boring questions produces a response of “there is no way I’m going to complete this thing”.
 If a questionnaire is long, the person must either be very interested in the topic, a true bleeding heart, an employee, or paid for their time.
 Internet surveys have some advantage because the respondent will often not see all of the survey at once.
 However if your survey sends them page after page of questions, your response rate will drop off dramatically.

 How long is too long?
 The general rule of thumb is to keep the survey short, typically fewer than five minutes.
 This translates into about 15 questions (Simple questions – not those long matrix questions that require many responses each).

 The average respondent is able to complete about 3 multiple choice questions per minute.
 An open-ended text response question counts for about three multiple choice questions depending, of course, on the difficulty of the question.
 While only a rule of thumb, this formula will accurately predict the limits of your survey.

 You will help ensure your respondents understand your survey if you lower the level of sophistication in your survey writing to the “9-11th grade level”.
 Don’t use big words.
 Use simple sentences and simple choices for the answers.
 Your goal is not to impress the respondent with your ivy-league vocabulary and elegant prose.
 Simplicity is still the best.

 4. Benefits of Randomization

 We know that being the first on the list in elections increases the chance of election.
 Similar bias occurs in all questionnaires when the same answer appears at the top of the list for each respondent.
 Randomization corrects this bias by randomly rotating the order of the multiple choice matrix questions for each respondent.

-FIND OUT MORE: Reducing Bias In Survey Responses: The Role of Randomization
+FIND OUT MORE: How to Implement Survey Randomization

 5. Consider Ringer or Throw Away Questions